 4. Dillard University

 The university is affiliated with two religious denominations: the United Church of Christ and the United Methodist Church.
-It operates under the Latin motto “Ex Fide, Fortis,” which translates to “Strong through Faith.”
-This educational institution houses different colleges, such as the College of Business, the College of Nursing, and the College of Arts and Sciences.
+Its Latin motto, “Ex Fide, Fortis,” means “From Faith, Strength.”
+Its academic offerings are organized through the College of Arts and Sciences, the College of Business, and the College of Nursing.

 5. Xavier University of Louisiana

-Closing off our shortlist is Xavier University of Louisiana.
-This private liberal arts university is remarkable in the United States because it is the only historically black Roman Catholic institution of higher education.
-It was founded in 1925 by Saint Katharine Drexel and the Roman Catholic order of nuns, the Sisters of the Blessed Sacrament.
+Closing our shortlist is Xavier University of Louisiana.
+This private, liberal-arts-based university is the only historically Black Catholic university in the United States.
+It was founded in 1925 by Saint Katharine Drexel and the Sisters of the Blessed Sacrament.

 FAQs: Studying at a University in New Orleans